abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

     options:
       network: "traefik"
 ```
-We are going to read server IP from the env var, so we use Ruby template syntax
-for it `<%= ENV['SERVER_IP'] %>`.
-In case you want to deploy to multiple servers
-you can read multiple IPs from the single env var contained string with IPs separate
-with comma, and then read it in config like this: `hosts: <%= ENV['SERVER_IPS'].split(',') %>`.
+We are going to read the server IP from the environment variable, so we use Ruby template syntax for it: `<%= ENV['SERVER_IP'] %>`.
+If you want to deploy to multiple servers, you can read multiple IPs from a single environment variable containing a comma-separated string of IPs, and then read it in the config like this: `hosts: <%= ENV['SERVER_IPS'].split(',') %>`.

-Our app contains just an initial setup with database connection so at the moment
-we need to configure just jdbc url in env vars:
+Our app contains just an initial setup with a database connection, so at the moment, we need to configure just the JDBC URL in environment variables:
 ```yaml
 env:
   secret:
     - DATABASE_URL
 ```

-For all services we use the same docker network in our case it is called `traefik`.
-The name for network can be anyone you want.
-Custom Docker network is needed to
-get access from the app to the database ran on **the same host**.
-So, if, for instance,
-you run database on a different host or use third-party service like Supabase or Neon,
-you don't need setup Docker network.
+For all services, we use the same Docker network, which in our case is called `traefik`.
+The network name can be anything you want.
+A custom Docker network is needed to allow the app to access the database running on **the same host**.
+So, if you run the database on a different host or use a third-party service like Supabase or Neon, you don't need to set up a Docker network.

-We run database as accessory on the same host with configuration for secrets
-and directories to store data.
+We run the database as an accessory on the same host, with configurations for secrets and directories to store data.

-We are going to use GitHub registry as a Docker registry for pushing docker images
-with our app.
-But is possible to use any registry you want just change `registry.server` value.
+We are going to use the GitHub registry as a Docker registry for pushing Docker images of our app.
+However, it is possible to use any registry you want; just change the `registry.server` value.

-We will use Kamal to build the Docker image of the app, and we are going to
-use GitHub Actions as our CI/CD service so there is configuration for caching
-to speed up builds.
-We are going to deploy on amd64 architecture, so we don't
-to waste time on building multiple images for each platform, so the simplest solution
-is disabling multiarch build.
+We will use Kamal to build the Docker image of the app and GitHub Actions as our CI/CD service, which includes a configuration for caching to speed up builds.
+We are going to deploy on the amd64 architecture, so to avoid wasting time building multiple images for each platform, the simplest solution is to disable multiarch build.

 ```yaml
 builder: